 How to talk about dementia with children and young people

 Children and young people will find it easier if you talk about dementia together.
-An important part of a supportive conversation is listening.
-Ask or allow a child or young person to express their feelings, even if they are negative emotions.
+Ask or allow a child or young person to express their feelings, even if they are negative.

 - Explaining dementia to children and young people